UnifiedEducation/fabric-solution-adv-starter/docs/development/sprint1/design-decisions.md

 - DEV: Development stage
 - TEST: Test stage
 - PROD: Production stage
 - _Note: the deployment stage is optional, and only needs to be applied if the item goes through a deployment process.
-For example, in our architecture Security Groups will not be deployed, and so_
+For example, in our architecture Security Groups will not be deployed, and so do not need a Deployment Stage in the name_

 Part 4: Short Description: